menonvarun/taf/pages/page_object_in_taf.md

 #Page Object Model

 TAF got inspired from the implementation of Page Object Model in [_**GEB**_](http://www.gebish.org) and thought to provide the similar kind of features to the users of Java.
-TAF provides certain inbuild utils which will allow users to write Frameworks using Page Object Model with ease.
+TAF provides certain in-built utils which will allow users to write Frameworks using Page Object Model with ease.

 Look at the following example written using the TAF Page Object Model.
 Following is the TAF properties file.